 The Neon Museum

-Ever wonder how neon lights are made, or what the history is behind the lights and signs of the Las Vegas Strip?
+Ever wonder how neon lights are made or what the history is behind the lights and signs of the Las Vegas Strip?
 The Neon Museum is the venue that you’ll want to check out.
 This museum is dedicated to the lost signs of Las Vegas and Vegas history.
-Many of Las Vegas’ historic vintage signs have been restored and are on display.
+Many of Las Vegas’ historic vintage signs have been restored and are on display for you to enjoy.

-At around $15 to $20 dollars per ticket, it’s a great way to while away hours while your bags stay safe.
+For around $20 per ticket, it’s a great way to spend some time in Vegas while your bags stay safe.
 This museum has a fantastic tour of retro Las Vegas, so if you’re into looking at 20th-century life, this is the place to be.

-Just check your bags at the front desk and they will be safe and sound till your through at the museum.
-You can learn more about the neon museum boneyard and their tours here (vegas.com)
+Just check your bags at the front desk and they will be safe and sound till you’re through at the museum.
+You can learn more about the neon museum boneyard and its tours here.

 This attraction gives you hours of fun, all for under $20 a ticket.
 As far as family attractions go, this educational haven might just be one of the best in Las Vegas.
 The baggage check option is just an added bonus!